SparkForge is an educational tabletop roleplaying program for kids 9–12.

-SparkForge is a tabletop roleplaying game: think of it as a team sport for the imagination, or a choose-your-own-adventure book come to life.
-Kids work together in a small group, creating characters, solving challenges, and building an ongoing story, guided by a trained facilitator.
+Think of it as a team sport for the imagination, or a choose-your-own-adventure book come to life.
+Kids work together in a small group, co-creating a fantasy story, and developing socio-emotional, communication, and collaboration skills.

 No wrong answers, no pressure, no screens.
 Just imagination, laughter, and a group of friends going on an adventure together.